Gauge Invariant Propagators and States in Quantum Electrodynamics: Gauge Invariant Propagators and States in Quantum Electrodynamics

 on both the future and past boundary time slices.

-We now proceed to use the bFP trick to see exactly how this constraint is implemented, ie., how the electric field dressing of the states emerges.
-Starting from $K_{fi}$ we again insert a gauge fixing function by multiplying by (\ref{eq:FPintegral}), but now we must change variables for both the gauge field and the Dirac field if the action is to be invariant:
+Let us now use the bFP trick again to see how the electric field dressing of the states emerges, ie., to see how this constraint is implemented.
+We again insert a gauge fixing function into $K_{fi}$ by multiplying by (\ref{eq:FPintegral}), but now we must change variables for both the gauge field and the Dirac field if the action is to be invariant: